 (iii) A square is drawn by joining the mid points of the sides of a given square.
 A third square is drawn inside the second square in the same way and this process continues indefinitely.
 If a side of the first square is 16cm then the area of first, second, third square will be respectively.

-(iv) Initially a pendulum swings through an arc of 18 cm.
+(iv) Initially a pendulum swings through an arc of 18 cms.
+On each successive swing the length of the arc is 0.9th